 RNNs are useful for sequential data or data with temporal dependencies, like time-series data, text, or speech.
 With this in mind, RNNs tasks take into consideration input data order such as language modeling, sentiment analysis, and machine translation.
 RNNs can capture temporal dynamics and long-range dependencies in sequential data.
 Thus, making them valuable for tasks involving sequential prediction or generation.

-At the Viso Computer Vison Blog we cover popular topics related to computer vision technologies and deep learning algorithms.
+On the Viso Computer Vision Blog, we cover popular topics related to computer vision technologies and deep learning algorithms.
 We recommend you explore the following topics: